Buy LED light bulbs for your home; soon incandescent lamps will be unavailable, and rightly so; they draw far too much

 Perhaps you have a little angst about buy LED light bulbs but shortly it will be the norm.
 I have no other in my home; they come in super bright and warm which is easier on the eyes; and there already are more options.

 Most indoor reading and general lighting LED lighting lamps require 3 to 6 watts of electricity; that's about one twentieth, or five percent of the energy of the old lights with a filament.

 Would you like to see your electricity bill dropping by 95 percent?
 Then consider a change to these super bright LED lights.

 That's an exaggeration of course; most of the energy consumption in the house goes to cooking and heating but the decision to buy LED light bulbs is an important second step, after putting in a solar geyser for your hot water.

 Buy LED light bulbs even though they are more expensive; they last much longer and use a fraction of the electricity.

-Depending on the price of electricity in your country, and how many hours per day you use it, the payback time is roughly 2-6 times.
+Depending on the price of electricity in your country, and how many hours per day you use it, the payback time is roughly 2-6 years.